I managed to make a set of functions to work with GPG, since my hosting provider refused to use GPG-ME.

 Un tableau indexé, dont les clés représentent le numéro de descripteur et la valeur la méthode avec laquelle PHP va passer ce descripteur au processus fils.
 0 est stdin, 1 est stdout, et 2 est stderr.

-Les numéros de descripteurs de fichiers ne sont pas limités à 0, 1 et 2 - vous pouvez spécifier n'importe quel numéro de descripteur valide, et il sera passé au processus fils.
+Les numéros de pointeurs de fichiers ne sont pas limités à 0, 1 et 2 - vous pouvez spécifier n'importe quel numéro de descripteur valide, et il sera passé au processus fils.
 Cela permettra à votre script d'inter opérer avec d'autres scripts, et d'être exécuté comme "co-processus".
 En particulier, c'est très pratique pour passer des mots de passes à des programmes comme PGP, GPG et openssl, avec une méthode très protégée.
 C'est aussi pratique pour lire des informations de statut fournies par ces programmes, sur des descripteurs auxiliaires.

-- pipes
+pipes

 Doit être défini en un tableau indexé de pointeurs de fichiers qui correspondent à la fin de n'importe quel descripteur PHP qui sont créés.

-- cwd
+cwd

 Le dossier initial de travail de la commande.
-Cela doit être un chemin absolu vers le dossier ou NULL si vous voulez utiliser la valeur par défaut (le dossier de travail du processus courant PHP)
+Cela doit être un chemin absolu vers le dossier ou null si vous voulez utiliser la valeur par défaut (le dossier de travail du processus courant PHP)

-Un tableau contenant les variables d'environnement pour la commande qui doit être exécutée, ou NULL pour utiliser le même environnement que le processus PHP courant
+Un tableau contenant les variables d'environnement pour la commande qui doit être exécutée, ou null pour utiliser le même environnement que le processus PHP courant

 Vous permet de spécifier des options supplémentaires.
 Les options actuellement supportées sont :

-- suppress_errors (windows uniquement): suppression des erreurs générées par cette fonction lorsque définit à TRUE
+• suppress_errors (windows uniquement): suppression des erreurs générées par cette fonction lorsque définit à true

-- bypass_shell (windows uniquement): bypass du shell cmd.exe lorsque définit à TRUE
+• bypass_shell (windows uniquement): bypass du shell cmd.exe lorsque définit à true

 Valeurs de retour

 Retourne une ressource représentant le processus, qui pourra être utilisé par la fonction proc_close() lorsque vous n'en aurez plus besoin.
-En cas d'échec, FALSE sera retourné.
+En cas d'échec, false sera retourné.

 Historique

-| Version | Description |
+Version Description

-| 5.2.1 | Ajout de l'option bypass_shell au paramètre other_options . |
+7.4.0 Ajout de l'option create_process_group au paramètre options.

 Exemples